rmarting/rmarting.github.io/_posts/2023-06-12-Improving-a-gh-repository.md

 and developers to easily track the evolution of the project, understand the latest features and improvements, and quickly identify any potential issues or compatibility concerns.

-To get all these benefits require a regular updating of that file, usually after releasing a new version or iteration of our software.
+Getting all these benefits require a regular updating of that file, usually after releasing a new version or iteration of our software.
 But, how to track all the changes between versions?
 Who should do it?
 When? ...
 It seems that it could be tedious every time if we have to do it manually ... we can forget something to add, or we can forget to update it at all.